KavinPalanichamy/kavinpalanichamy.github.io/_projects/4_projects.md

 ---
 layout: page
-title: WaveSense
+title: ESA Hackathon
 description: A proposal to determine signal propagation in varied terrains using satellite data.
-The idea was developed as part of a hackathon event.The proposal won the preliminary round and was runner-up in the finals.
+The idea was developed as part of a hackathon event organized by European space Agency.The proposal won the preliminary round and was runner-up in the finals.
 img: assets/img/4_2.jpg
 importance: 4
 category: project gallery